 Adopted: June 29, 2021

+Amended: March 23, 2023

 [Note: This version of the proposed amendments is provided in a tracked changes format to improve the accessibility of the regulatory text.
 This version is not the authoritative version for this proposed rulemaking.
 The proposed amendments are incorporated into the current regulatory text for ease of readability only.
 For the authoritative version that complies with Government Code section 11346.2, subdivision (a)(3), please see .pdf version.
 To review this document in a clean format (no underline or strikeout to show changes), please accept all tracked changes.]
 Existing intervening text that is not amended in this rulemaking is indicated by “* * * * *”.